itsspriyansh/GSoC24/LOG.md

 This log will keep a track of my everyday progress throughout the GSoC period.

+### May 16, 2024

+* Third meeting with the Mentors.

+### May 14-15, 2024

+* Modified the specifications doc for more improved workflows.
+* Experimented with SDK tools and their commands in my PC.

+### May 10-13, 2024

+* Buffer

 ### May 9, 2024

 * Continued working on the project details.